vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 ### Home jogging alternative

-With home jogging, I jog in a small loop repeatedly for about 20 minutes at home, while in my socks (no shoes).
-More specifically, I try to do at least 20 minutes (pushing myself to continue if I feel like giving up before then) and go on to at most 25 minutes based on my mood and time availability.
+With home jogging, I jog in a small loop repeatedly for about 25 to 30 minutes at home, while in my socks (no shoes).
+More specifically, I try to do at least 25 minutes (pushing myself to continue if I feel like giving up before then) and go on to at most 30 minutes based on my mood and time availability.
+However, in cases of time constraints, I may shorten the duration based on the time constraints.

 While not quite as diverse as outside jogging, it is good enough to warm me up for strength exercises.
 It has the following advantages: